rasult22/vue-reactivity-troubles/README.md

       this.person.last = "Beckham";

       // !
 IMPORTANT to notice
-      // Even this example won't work, because the property "last" was initialized before in "created" hook.
+      // Even this example won't work, because the property "last" was initialized before (in "created" hook or in line 91).
       // this.$set(this.person, "last", "Beckham"); // Works only if prop "last" wasn't initialized before

       // Solving approaches: